Savile Row tailoring: History

-The Savile Row Bespoke Association was founded in 2004 to protect and to develop bespoke tailoring as practised in Savile Row and the surrounding streets.
+The Savile Row Bespoke Association (SRBA) was founded in 2004 to protect and to develop bespoke tailoring as practised in Savile Row and the surrounding streets.
 Founder members include: Anderson & Sheppard, Dege & Skinner, Gieves & Hawkes and Henry Poole.
 The member-tailors are required to put at least 50 hours of hand labour into each two-piece suit.
+According to the 2019 report by the SRBA there were 19 tailoring houses with 400 tailors employed and an estimated annual revenue of £40 million.

-In a March 2006 report by the City of Westminster (Department of Planning and City Development), "Bespoke Tailoring in London's West End", it was estimated that between 6,000 and 7,000 men's suits were made in and around the Savile Row area annually, representing a turnover of approximately £21 million.
-A Reuters article in February 2013 suggested that the total revenue for the informal group of suitmakers was now estimated to be £30–35 million, with several tailoring houses experiencing over 10% growth in recent years.
-After the challenging times of the Covid-19 pandemic, sales of bespoke suits increased significantly in 2024.
+After the challenging times of the COVID-19 pandemic, sales of bespoke suits increased significantly in 2024.

 In November 2016, Savile Row became a Special Policy Area within the City of Westminster.
 This gave Savile Row special planning status to safeguard its character: "Development in the Savile Row Special Policy Area will complement and enhance its role as an international centre of excellence for bespoke tailoring."
 (For more information, see the section below).

 19th century

 Henry Poole and Co

-Henry Poole & Co are the acknowledged "Founders of Savile Row" and creators of the Dinner Jacket, called a Tuxedo in America.
+Henry Poole & Co are the acknowledged "Founders of Savile Row" and creators of the dinner jacket, called a tuxedo in America.
 The company has remained a family-run business since their establishment in 1806.
 They opened first in Brunswick Square, in 1806, originally specialising in military tailoring, especially at the time of the Battle of Waterloo.
-Their business moved to Savile Row in 1846, following the death of founder James Poole.
-Managing Director Angus Cundey brought the firm back to Savile Row (No. 15) in 1982, after having to have their premises on Cork Street since 1961; their lease at No. 32 had expired and the unlisted building was demolished.
+Their business moved to 36–39 Savile Row in 1846, following the death of founder James Poole.
+They moved to Cork Street in 1961 with the demolition of their Savile Row property, but managing director Angus Cundey brought the firm back to Savile Row (No. 15) in 1982.
+Angus died in 2024 and the company is now run by his son, Simon Cundey, the seventh-generation family member.